playcanvas/playcanvas-editor-ts-template/README.md

     - `PLAYCANVAS_PROJECT_ID`
     - `PLAYCANVAS_BRANCH_ID`
 4. On the command line, run the npm script `npm run watch-push`
-5. This will compile your scripts in `src` folder on saved changes into `build/main.bundle.js` and upload to your playcanvas.com project
+5. This will watch the `src` folder for changes, compile into `build/main.bundle.js` and if successful, upload to your playcanvas.com project

 Please note, if you are adding new `pc.ScriptTypes` or attributes to existing ones, you will need to manually parse the script after upload in the PlayCanvas Editor.
 [Please read this][playcanvas-sync-new-script-types] for more details.